SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{SCALER Configurations}

-Modularity provides both engineering benefits and additional capabilities beyond climbing, as shown in Fig. \ref{fig:scaler-m}).
+Modularity provides both engineering benefits and additional capabilities beyond climbing, as shown in \fig{fig:scaler-m}.
 Primary SCALER configurations are listed in Table \ref{tb:configuration}.
 SCALER's climbing configurations include four 6-DoF limbs and a 1-DoF torso, resulting in 25-DoF.
-Each limb includes a two-fingered underactuated 2-DoF gripper driven by one actuator, as detailed in Section \ref{sec:goat}.
+Each limb includes a two-fingered underactuated 2-DoF gripper driven by one actuator, as detailed in Section~\ref{sec:goat}.

-The walking configuration in Fig. \ref{fig:scaler-m}a has 3-DoF per leg by replacing the spherical wrist with a flexible semi-spherical foot cover to protect the force/torque (F/T) sensor.
-The walking format benefits from the minimal inertia design of SCALER's parallel linkage leg, as most of the limb inertia is from the wrists and the GOAT grippers.
-A bimanual manipulator configuration uses two SCALER limbs attached on a fixed base as shown in Fig. \ref{fig:scaler-m}b and is experimented with in \cite{sim2real}.
+The walking configuration in \fig{fig:scaler-m}a has 3-DoF per leg by replacing the spherical wrist with a flexible semi-spherical foot cover to protect the force/torque (F/T) sensor.
+The walking format benefits from the minimal inertia design of SCALER's parallel linkage leg.
+A bimanual manipulator configuration uses two SCALER limbs attached to a fixed base as shown in \fig{fig:scaler-m}b and is experimented with in \cite{sim2real}.